theone11/HomeAssistantConfig/README.md

   ![Irrigation Group Hold Action](ScreenShots/irrigation_group_hold_action.png?raw=true)

 ### Temperature Sensors
-Displays all temperature sensors that are defined in the relevant DEFINITIONS section - including their location on the floorplan.
+Displays all temperature sensors, depending on the Hide setting, that are defined in the relevant DEFINITIONS section - including their location on the floorplans

 ### Water Boiler
 Defines the Water Boiler button location.